 Working through these barriers are crucial for better listening.
 If a listener can remove these barriers, they will find that they can gain better understanding of the tasks at hand, communicate more effectively, and achieve greater success in the workplace.

-To learn more about the importance of listening skills and how to perform them better, attend HRDQ’s webinar How Listening Skills Can Improve Workplace Performance.
+To learn more about the importance of listening skills and how to perform them better, watch HRDQ’s webinar How Listening Skills Can Improve Workplace Performance.
 Attendees will leave the session being able to determine listening effectiveness in three dimensions, explore the visible and invisible aspects of listening, learn what it takes both physically and mentally to listen, understand common barriers to effective listening, and create a plan to put new skills into immediate action.
-Register here!

 Evaluate current skill level, shows individuals how to take an active role in the listening process, and then provide ample opportunities for practice and development.